PNeizhmak/me/index.md

 ## About myself

 ### TL;DR
-- I'm a team member who shares company vision and goals with managers and teams by giving them shape and evaluated by the effectiveness of them
+- I'm a T-shaped team member who shares company vision and goals with managers and teams by giving them shape and evaluated by the effectiveness of them
 - I'm close working with 'Product' interface to align delivery values and orchestrating technical aspects of product development
 - I ensure the right balance of operational excellence, innovation and speed across teams against company-level goals
 - My role is dynamic enough and behaviour is highly depends on the context